mandyMooreFan/Python-Selenium-Support/README.md

 google.driver.quit()
 ```

-For more information and examples visit "http://idkmybffmark.com/2015/08/using-selenium-with-python/"
+For more information and examples visit: http://idkmybffmark.com/2015/08/using-selenium-with-python/